 Courses I Teach or Have Taught

-During the Fall and Spring of 2018-2019, I will not be teaching any courses.
+During the Fall of 2019, I will not be teaching any courses.
 Please see below for some information regarding courses I have previously taught as an Instructor at Penn State.

 SPAN 497: Being Bilingual in a Monolingual World (Spring, 2018)

 Linguistic scholar Francois Grosjean once famously wrote that “the bilingual is not two monolinguals in one person”.
 But what does this mean, and what does it imply?
 Over the past several decades, researchers from a variety of fields and perspectives have studied bilingualism from a sociological, psychological, and linguistic perspective.
 The goal has been to determine how bilinguals use their two languages, how the two languages interact within the mind of a single speaker, and what patterns of bilingual language use fall out from these interactions.
 These three topics will form the core of this course.